 I always say medicine should start with the food we eat.
 This recipe is the perfect example of that!
 This fire cider is truly a powerhouse of a natural remedy.

 Rosemary Gladstar is a pioneer in the herbalist community and has paved the way for many to follow in her footsteps of modern herbalism.
 She's internationally renowned for her technical knowledge and stewardship in the global herbalist community, has been learning, teaching and writing about herbs for over 40 years and is the author of eleven books.
-You can learn more about Rosemary on her website The Science & Art of Herbalism.
+You can learn more about Rosemary on her website, The Science & Art of Herbalism.

 Her book, Medicinal Herbs: A Beginner's Guide to Herbal Remedies was the first book that I ever got back in the day when I started researching and learning more about herbs and using them in our home.

-Origins of Fire Cider
+What Is Fire Cider

 Rosemary shared in this podcast that when she lived on the Russian River in northern California, it was really cold and damp.
 People got lots of colds, bronchial problems, and circulation issues.
 So they decided to make this formula with something that was warm and decongesting to help with some of these issues, and the result was what we now call fire cider.

-It's both a tonic and medicine.
+Fire Cider is both a tonic and medicine.
 It's very effective for warming the body, mobilizing the immune system, and even just giving you a shot of energy.

-It's made with hot, fiery ingredients, but it’s also pretty tasty because of the honey and apple cider vinegar, which is what many people loved about it.
+It's made with hot, fiery ingredients, but it’s also pretty tasty because of the honey and apple cider vinegar, which is what many people love about it.
 That and the fact that it is really simple to make and the ingredients were really common and easy to source.

-So fire cider quickly became very popular and sort of developed a life of its own.
+So, fire cider quickly became very popular and sort of developed a life of its own.

 Fire Cider Benefits